 The Foundation files returns in the U.S. Federal jurisdiction and the State of California.
-With few exceptions, the Foundation is no longer subject to federal and California income tax examinations by tax authorities for the tax years before 2012.
-For tax years 2012 through 2016, the Foundation does not currently have an examination scheduled as of the date these financial statements were issued.
+With few exceptions, the Foundation is no longer subject to federal and California income tax examinations by tax authorities for the tax years before 2013.
+For tax years 2013 through 2017, the Foundation does not currently have an examination scheduled as of the date these financial statements were issued.

-Cash equivalents
+Cash and cash equivalents

-Cash equivalents consist of highly liquid investments with an initial maturity of three months or less.
+Cash and cash equivalents includes highly liquid investments with an initial maturity of three months or less.
 The carrying value of cash and cash equivalents approximates fair value because of the short maturities of those financial instruments.